auroris/chatgpt-connector/README.md

 ## Files

-- `commands.js`: Contains the command handling logic for the bot.
+- `commands.js`: Defines the metadata for the bot commands.
-- `completeDeferredInteraction.js`: Manages deferred interactions.
+- `completeDeferredInteraction.js`: Handles completing a deferred Discord interaction, allowing the bot to send a message with an optional attachment after a delay.
-- `dalleCommand.js`: Handles DALL-E related commands.
+- `aiCommand.js`: Implements the logic for handling the ai command, which sends a message to ChatGPT and returns the response.
-- `register.js`: Registers the commands with Discord.
+- `dalleCommand.js`: Implements the logic for handling the imagine command, which generates an image using DALL-E based on the provided prompt and options.
-- `server.js`: The main entry point of the Cloudflare worker.
+- `register.js`: Contains the code for registering the bot commands with Discord, ensuring that the commands are recognized and can be used in the server.
-- `aiCommand.js`: Handles AI-related commands.
+- `server.js`: The main entry point for the Cloudflare Worker.
+It routes incoming requests to the appropriate command handlers and provides utility functions for JSON responses.

 ## Contributing